Netruk44/Netruk44.github.io/content/post/my-first-nix-derivation-openstreetmap-overpass/index.md

 ## Background

 I've been working on an [app](/project/2022-walking-app), intended mainly for my own usage (currently, anyway).
 It acts as kind of a repository of GPX traces I take while I'm out on walks.
-The app reads the GPX traces and plots them onto a map, which I use to have an overview of which roads I've walked on and which I haven't.
+The app reads the GPS positions from the traces, then cross references my traversed points with roads on a map.
+The app highlights which roads I've never walked on before, and I use that to vaguely direct my daily walking exercises.

 One of the things this app needs is a source of map information, and I've found that [OpenStreetMap's Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) to be exactly the thing I need.
-So I did some research and came up with a basic Overpass query that'll return me the roads within an area with roads I've walked on before.
-I stick it into my app and it works good!
+So I did some research and came up with a basic Overpass query that'll return me the roads within any given GPS coordinates.
+I select some coordinates in an area I've walked on before and where I know I'll already have walking data for.
+I stick it into my app and it works well!

-Well, it works good *most of the time*, anyway.
-The public Overpass servers can get overloaded at times during the day.
+Well, it works well *most of the time*, anyway.
+The public Overpass servers can get periodically overloaded.
 It's a free public resource for anybody to use, so you sometimes have to deal with congestion.

 The wiki provides instructions to [set up your own server](https://wiki.openstreetmap.org/wiki/Overpass_API/Installation) if you have the hardware to run it.
 I found the instructions to be pretty straightforward, so I decided to put some of my Azure credits to use and spun up a small VM and set up an Overpass server.
 It was straightforward enough that I chose to extend the project a bit, and make some Nix scripts that would both:

   > 1. Build the server binaries for Overpass
   > 2. Create a Docker image that would run the server.

 It seemed like a pretty lofty goal to accomplish for someone who had never even read a single line of Nix script, however I was equipped with the knowledge that [most of the work was done for me already](https://grahamc.com/blog/nix-and-layered-docker-images).
-Nix already has the ability to generate specially-layered Docker images where each layer is a separate binary dependency.
+Nix already has the ability to generate intelligently-layered Docker images where each layer is a completely self-contained binary dependency.
+This leads to much smaller `docker push` runs, as you can *actually* share a significant amount of layers between vastly different containers.
 Read the linked blog post if that sounds interesting, I didn't find it too hard to understand.

-So I didn't even need to do much to get a Docker image built!
+So, I didn't even need to do much to get a Docker image built!
 The hard part of my plan, it seemed, would be learning Nix enough to make my first derivation.

 ## Creating the osm-3s derivation

 First things first, in order to learn you need something to learn from.
-So I googled for a Nix "getting started" guide, and eventually got to the [NixOs Website's "Nix Pills" series](https://nixos.org/guides/nix-pills/).
+So I googled for a Nix "getting started" guide, and eventually got to the [NixOS Website's "Nix Pills" series](https://nixos.org/guides/nix-pills/).

 <!--
 I initially dove in head first with a full-blown NixOS VM, but I'm not sure I would recommend that path for a beginner.
 It's a lot to learn a new linux distro on top of Nix itself.
 If you're just starting out with Nix, I would recommend installing Nix on top of a Linux distribution you're already familiar with.
 That way you can learn Nix in isolation, and once you're ready for more you can take the next step to NixOS.